Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Simulation

 The production of NBW signal positrons is simulated with \PTARMIGAN~\cite{Blackburn:2023mlo}.
 Besides the NBW positrons, the output of the \PTARMIGAN collision also includes a large collection of photons and electrons resulting from the NCS, as well as the NBW electrons.
 For the current E320 parameters, the characteristic number of NCS products can reach $\mathcal{O}(1\%)$ of the primary beam population (larger fractions are possible if the incoming beam is more compressed).
 There are typically more NCS photons than NCS electrons since the primary beam electrons which interact with the laser may each radiate a few NCS photons ($\sim 2$ on average for the current E320 parameters), while they pass through the laser pulse.

 The signal simulation in this work is done for a choice of $a_0=10$, an intensity that may only be achievable after a prospective upgrade of the laser system, due to two reasons: (i) the NCS photons and electrons yield is higher than at lower $a_0$ values, leading to a higher and hence more conservative background level, and (ii) the signal yield is higher than for lower $a_0$ values as can be seen in Fig.~\ref{fig:rate}, leading to higher positron yields per BX and hence better statistics for the tracking performance studies.
 We later scale these results to the parameters that are realistically expected for the upcoming E320 runs.
+We stress that the kinematic distributions do not differ in a significant way between the two scenarios, so the positrons used to quantify the signal properties at $a_0=10$ are effectively applicable also for $a_0=5$ (see Appendix~\ref{app:a0510signal}).